datapinions/evldata/README.md

    a given year is not present in both downloaded data sets, that tract and year combination does not appear in the final dataset.
+4. Compute inflation-adjusted median renter household income in constant 2018 dollars.
-4. Compute fractional values for each of the census demographic fields.
+5. Compute fractional values for each of the census demographic fields.
    For example, there is a field [`B25003B_003E`](https://api.census.gov/data/2018/acs/acs5/variables/B25003A_003E.html) in the census data that represents a count of the number of renters in a tract who identify as white and not Hispanic or Latino.